-Player 1 General Conversion rate = 90%, Player 2 General Conversion rate = 80% Player 1 Stressful Conversion rate = 81%, Player 2 Stressful Conversion rate = 72% This is not the typical assumption, however; both coaches, anecdotally, and scientists assume that better players react relatively better to stress, meaning that their conversion rate drops comparatively less in stressful situations (Franks and McGarry, 2000).
-For the purpose of this paper (supported by our empirical analysis on page 21), a high-stress kick is any in which a miss by the player will result in a loss for his team or give the other team a chance to win on its subsequent kick.
+Player 1 General Conversion rate = 90%, Player 2 General Conversion rate = 80% Player 1 Stressful Conversion rate = 81%, Player 2 Stressful Conversion rate = 72% miss by the player will result in a loss for his team or give the other team a chance to win on its subsequent kick.
 All other kicks are classified as low-stress.
 The goal for us here is to observe whether optimal lineup orders will change as the relative response to high-stress kicks changes.
 Here we present different general cases that show this is precisely the case.